Our New England Innkeeper Version of the Phantom Manor (Disneyland Paris) Halloween Gingerbread House

 A Last-Minute Gingerbread House For Halloween

-This is how Charlene and Eric Taubert of New England Innkeeper, at the last minute before Halloween, decided to fill the time between their autumnal scary-movie watching by baking multiple batches of gingerbread, whipping up some royal frosting, and putting their confectionery skills to ample use.
+This is how we (Charlene and Eric Taubert of New England Innkeeper) spent our last few minutes before Halloween, deciding to fill the time between our autumnal scary-movie watching by baking multiple batches of gingerbread, whipping up some royal frosting, and putting our time-honed confectionery skills to ample use.

 With hours running low before All Hallows Eve, we jump-started the process by using this Phantom Manor gingerbread house template by Haunted Dimensions that we found online.